HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ##### ⚠️ A Note on Parser Strictness (again)

 While the payload above is logically correct, it often fails in modern production environments.
-This is because the W3C XML Specification forbids the expansion of parameter entities (like %eval;) within the internal DTD subset (the part inside the [...] brackets) if they are used to define other markup.
+This is because the W3C XML Specification forbids the expansion of parameter entities (like `%eval;`) within the internal DTD subset (the part inside the `[...]` brackets) if they are used to define other markup.

 Many modern, spec-compliant parsers (like those in Java, .NET, or Libxml2) will throw an error as soon as they see %eval; used this way.
-If your payload is rejected with a "Parameter entity references are not allowed in internal DTD subsets" error, you will need to use other techniques (like OOB exfiltration) to successfully read the file contents.
+If your payload is rejected with a `Parameter entity references are not allowed in internal DTD subsets` error, you will need to use other techniques (like OOB exfiltration) to successfully read the file contents.

 ### WS-Addressing